 Francesca Bria is an adviser for the European Commission on Future Internet and Innovation Policy.
 She is currently the Commissioner of Digital Technology and Innovation for the City of Barcelona in Spain and she is leading the DECODE project (http://decodeproject.eu) on data sovereignty in Europe.
 She is Associate Professor at ESADE Business School and Visiting Professor at the Institute for Innovation and Public Purpose, UCL London.

 Francesca has been listed in the Top 50 Women in Tech by the Forbes Magazine, and in the World's top 20 most influential people in digital government by Apolitical.
-She has been also featured in the Italian Magazine Repubblica "D", amongst the 100 Women Changing the World.
+She has also been featured in the Italian Magazine Repubblica "D", amongst the 100 Women Changing the World.